Pysched/Dm-MyFit/README.md

 - To filter my searches by price, rating, alphabet, category and brand
 - To type a search for a product and to see results
 - To get feedback from the system I am using so I know what I'm doing what I have does
-- I select items by quantity and size
+- To select, review and purchase items by quantity and size
 - To have product details available to me to help me make my decisions
 - To view a list of all products
 - To have a shopping cart that holds my current selection